Hillary34/alx-low_level_programming/0x00-hello_world/README.md

- script hat runs a c file through a preprocessor
+script that compiles a c file but does not link